of

 the number of employees and

-Locations to be included.
+locations may be included.

-The mission of the company can also be presented.
+The company’s mission can also be presented.

-We then continue with the general requirements.
+We then move on to the general requirements.

 Ease of use